You can contact the school Governors by e-mailing Lynda Watkins, Clerk to the Governing Body on firstname.lastname@example.org

 I was born in Worcester, grew up in Birmingham then spent most of my adult life in Solihull before moving back to Worcestershire in 2012.
 I have settled in Bromsgrove with my partner Allyson.
 I started my working life at Cadburys before moving to Istel in Redditch.
 I then set up my own software and consultancy business in 1995 and have been working for myself ever since.
 Outside of work my real passion is sailing.
 I also enjoy yoga, hiking, live music, the theatre and bridge.
 Locally I am a volunteer with Worcestershire Wildlife Trust and also as a County Footpath Warden.
 I volunteered to be a Governor in January 2016 and I was fortunate to find Pitcheroak school.
 I am now the Chair of the Governing body.

 I live in Redditch with my wife Melanie and our three children.
-Amber and Harry both attend mainstream, and our youngest son Jack, has just started his third year at Pitcheroak.
-I have preiously served the Redditch community as a parent governor within two schools, a role which I thoroughly enjoyed.
+Amber and Harry both attend mainstream, and our youngest son Jack attends Pitcheroak.
+I have previously served the Redditch community as a parent governor within two schools, a role which I thoroughly enjoyed.
 I am therefore delighted to now be a part of the Pitcheroak Family, having been inspired by the fantastic work the school does.
 I firmly believe that every child matters, and that any disability should not be a barrier to reaching one’s full potential.
-I work for the Mechatronic Automation Group in Kings Norton, and have spent the majority of my working life within electrical and mechanical engineering, as a buyer and procurement manager.
+I work as a technical purchasing specialist at GfA Elektromaten UK Ltd, and have spent the majority of my working life within electrical and mechanical engineering, as a buyer and procurement manager.
 I love spending time with my family, and there is nothing better than exploring the great outdoors with them, or visiting new or interesting places with them.

 I joined Pitcheroak in September 2013 where I have the responsibilities of Physical Education and Swimming Co-ordinator.
 Having completed my BSc (Hons) degree in Physical Education and Sports Coaching Science and PGCE in Secondary PE I taught in mainstream for 2 years before joining Pitcheroak.
 I have completed a masters degree in education and this has enabled me to further enhance my theoretical knowledge and transfer this into a practical setting to ensure pupils are provided with the best possible chances and opportunities to succeed in PE.
 I am married to Amie, a junior sister at Worcestershire Royal Hospital, and we have two daughters.